Hidden Voices (game show) season 4

-The fourth season of the Vietnamese television mystery music game show Hidden Voices premiered on HTV7 on 27 July 2019; despite the linear television broadcasts ended on 2 November 2019, it would continue through streaming until the formal conclusion on 18 January 2020.
+The fourth season of the Vietnamese television mystery music game show Hidden Voices premiered on HTV7 on 27 July 2019.
+Despite the linear television broadcasts ended on 2 November 2019, this season would continue through streaming until its formal conclusion on 18 January 2020.
 (Note: The 4th season has originally scheduled to air for 15 episodes, with Phan Mạnh Quỳnh defeating Thùy Chi on its tentative [15th episode] finale on 2 November 2019; this was later added by 11 unaired episodes until the formal conclusion on 18 January 2020.)

 Gameplay

 Format

-Under the "battle format", two opposing guest artists eliminate one singer each during the proper game phase, and then remain one singer each to join the final performance.
-At the end of a game, the following conditions for winning mystery singers chosen by opposing guest artists, depending on the outcome of final performances, if:
+Under the "battle format", two opposing guest artists eliminate one singer each during the proper game phase, and then keep one singer each to join the final performance.
+The winner is determined by the remaining mystery singers, who are chosen by opposing guest artists, as per specific winning condition depends on the outcome of their final performance, if: